RosalieBdm/YFITOPS/README.md

 Database.txt
 util.txt

+#Tips
-You have to put the fslock repository in your user/go/src repository in order to use the package
+You have to put the fslock repository in your user/go/src repository in order to use the package On some devices, you may have to put the LineCount down to 10000 in server.go, line 212

 # Where are we ?
 Our client is made of a loop that just listens to the server, and answers if it's a question